Bhargavi84/yoga-emporium/README.md

 *   As a shopper, I can sort the list available products, so that I can easily find the best rated and priced and categorically sorted products.
 *   As a shopper, If I sort a specific category of product, so that I can find the best rated and priced product in a specific category or sort products in that category by name.
 *   As a shopper, sort multiple categories of product simultaneously so that I can find the best priced or best- rated products categories such as "clothing" or "homeware"
-*   As a shopper, I can search products by name or description so that I can find specific product i would like to purchase.
+*   As a shopper, I can search products by name or description so that I can find specific product I would like to purchase.
 *   As a shopper, I can easily see what I have searched for and the number of results, so that I can quickly decide whether the product I want is available.
 *   As a shopper, I can easily select the size and quantity of a product when purchasing it so that I don't accidentally select wrong product quantity size.
 *   As a shopper, I easily view items in my bag to be purchased, so that I can identify the total cost of my purchase and all items I will receive.